abumq/easyloggingpp/README.md

 Cross platform logging made easy for C++ applications.

+EasyLogging++ is extremely light-weight, easy-to-import, thread and type safe C++ logging library that is based on single header file for easy portabilty.
+It provides support for writing logs in your customized format, ability to log your own classes, multiple logging aspects including conditional, interval and verbose logging.
+It also provide support for logging third-party libraries, STL and third-party containers, raw arrays etc. Please check out [Why EasyLogging++](https://github.com/mkhan3189/EasyLoggingPP/blob/master/README.md#why-easylogging) section for further details.

 To use EasyLogging++ in your application, simply include and initialize:
 ```C++
 #include "easylogging++.h"